Shungite: Properties, Facts and Photos

 The Zazhoginskoe field, which is approximately fourteen miles by seven, is one of the world's largest shungite mining fields.

 Reports estimate between thirty-five and fifty-eight million tons of shungite are available to mine.
-Most shungite being sold around the world comes from here.
+Most of the shungite sold around the world comes from here.

 Article Pictures

-The rough elite shungite stones at the top of our article are from our collection.
+The rough elite shungite at the top of our article and the tumbled stones are from our collection.
 The shungite stone in the second picture is courtesy of James St.John.

-Pop-up images: Moldavite, ObsidianGraphite - Courtesy of Stan Celestian.
-Diamond - Courtesy of Géry Parent.
+Moldavite, obsidian, graphite: Courtesy of Stan Celestian.
+Diamond: Courtesy of Géry Parent.